 In many Norse myths, Loki is the shrewd god of cunning and chaos, but few know that his name is linked to fire, an element linked to both civilization and destruction.

-Loki is not referred to as an evil god in an absolute sense: he alternately helps gods and giants depending on which course of action is most beneficial to him at the time.
+Loki is not considered an evil god in an absolute sense: he alternately helps gods and giants depending on which course of action is most beneficial to him at the time.
 He knows and embraces the principle of evil but defends and preserves the good to maintain the balance of opposites: his presence is essential because it represents an evil that must necessarily oppose good.
 Loki possesses physical features of exceptional beauty, which at the same time inspire admiration and fear, a sign of the ambiguity that characterizes him.

 Agni: god of fire overseas